AudreyS108/Digital-Card-Locker/README.md

 # Digital Card Locker
 This project is a continuation of my CSS-Birthday-Card project.
-This is a website which requires you to input a specific code to receive a card, whether it be for a birthday, Christmas, or other celebration.
+This is a website which stores the digital cards I have made for my friends and family, whether it be for a birthday, Christmas, or other celebration.
 Users would be given a link to the website, and a code to input along with it, thus the name Digital Card Locker.
 __________________________________________________________
 Features
 -